VibeUE

 • Build UMG interfaces that interact with C++ and Blueprint backend logic

 VibeUE is an Unreal Engine plugin that enables AI assistants to directly interact with the engine through Python.
-It provides 6 MCP discovery tools for exploring APIs at runtime and 9 Python services with 203 methods for Blueprints, Materials, Widgets, Enhanced Input, Level Actors, Data Assets, and Data Tables.
-The plugin includes an In-Editor AI Chat panel so you can chat with AI directly inside Unreal Engine, or expose the tools to external IDEs like VS Code, Claude Desktop, Cursor, and Windsurf via MCP.
+It provides 10 MCP tools for exploring APIs, executing code, managing assets, debugging logs, and using terrain or research workflows, plus 25 Python services with 853 methods for Blueprints, materials, landscape terrain, splines, foliage, widgets, Enhanced Input, animation, Niagara, skeletons, StateTree behavior, runtime virtual textures, level actors, data assets, sound cues, and more.
+The plugin includes an In-Editor AI Chat panel so you can chat with AI directly inside Unreal Engine, or expose the tools to external IDEs like VS Code, Claude Desktop, Cursor, and AntiGravity via MCP.

 Vibe Coding is a development approach that keeps you in creative flow state by letting you describe what you want in natural language while AI systems handle the technical implementation.
 Instead of manually clicking through menus and wiring nodes, you stay focused on your creative vision while VibeUE translates your intent into Unreal Engine operations.